jackpine/collision/_posts/2015-09-01-dangerous-intersections-of-usc.md

 In looking at some of these images, we can see that while there is definitely some low hanging infrastructural fruit, unsafe cyclist behavior is also common.
-To be clear, when looking through the Google Street View, we did seek out images with cyclists, but we didn't specifically seek out cyclists acting unsafely, apparently it's just common.
+To be clear, when looking through Google Street View, we did seek out images with cyclists, but we didn't specifically seek out cyclists acting unsafely, apparently it's just that common.
 For example, take another look at that
 <a href='https://www.google.com/maps/@34.0277429,-118.2839797,3a,15y,5.69h,84.24t/data=!3m6!1e1!3m4!1sc5H44ZS5_gclUekHUgVJZg!2e0!7i13312!8i6656'
    target='_blank'>
   last street view of 29th and Hoover